Table of Contents

 - Shipping of baggage, and sample or display material between your regular and temporary work locations.

 How to Track Your Travel Expenses

-If you plan on tracking your mileage and other expenses for tax purposes, then you need to keep clear records.
+If you plan on tracking your mileage and other expenses for tax purposes, then you need to keep clean tax records.
 Here are some tips: